MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model_1.md

 ## Task \#1: Create Relationships

-1. One the screen, select **Build from Data**.
+1. One the screen, select **With data**.
+    > NOTE: you may need to zoom in with the zoom bar to see this in the middle of your screen.

-2. Select the **Visit** table.
+2. Select **Visits** to build the app from the data in the **Visit** table.

-3. Using the commands at the top left of the screen, select the **Save** button.
+3. Using the commands at the top right of the screen, select the **Save** button.

 4. Select the **Play** button.

 5. Using the navigation on the left, select **+ New Record**.

-6. Fill in the data as needed.
+6. Populate the Name, Actual Visit Date, and Date Scheduled.

-7. Select the Check button on the right to save your changes.
+7. Select the Check button on the right to create your first Visit record.